darklight-studios/darklight-nova-core/README.markdown

 Darklight Nova: Core
 ====

 The Darklight Nova Core installation is an open source security vulnerability simulation platform.
+It's similar to CyberNEXS or the CyberPatriot Scoring System, though open source & free.

-The server is designed to operate on a smaller scale, potentially with 15-20 clients sending updates to NodeJS powered web backend, which then parses the results and displays them in a variety of formats.
+The server is designed to operate on a smaller scale, potentially any number of clients sending updates to NodeJS powered web backend, which then parses the results and displays them in a variety of formats.

 In addition, the client informs the user of the current state of the simulation through a Java & generated HTML file, independently of the server.
 This can allow a server module to be entirely non-existent, while maintaining critical functionality.